Dexdash: Differential EXpression Downstream Analysis SHiny app

 list_species()

-If your species is not included, you need to create a JSON file in the same format, as the included file, and provide its location by argument species_file in the download_functional_terms() function.
+If your species is not listed, you need to create a JSON file in the same format, as the included file, and provide its location by argument species_file in the download_functional_terms() function.

 {